top of page

 Richard Randerson

-This part of the tour focuses on the High Street area of Christchurch that has a long history but unfortunately the redevelopments has destroyed most of the visual evidence.
-The wide High Street, in which the Monday Market dating from Saxon times and is first mentioned in a Charter from the Earl of Devon in 1149, is still held, was the site until 1871 of the Borough’s two annual Fairs.
-The Priory or Trinity Fair held on Trinity Thursdays in early summer and the three day St. Faith’s Eve Fair held in October.
+This part of the tour focuses on the High Street area of Christchurch that has a long history but unfortunately redevelopment has destroyed most of the visual evidence.
+In the wide High Street is still held the Monday Market, which dates from Saxon times and is first mentioned in a Charter from the Earl of Devon in 1149.
+It was the site until 1871 of the Town’s two annual Fairs - the Priory or Trinity Fair held on Trinity Thursdays in early summer and the three day St. Faith’s Eve Fair held in October.
 Fairs had been essential in medieval times for the supply of technical and long distance goods like tools and spices.
 The railway brought larger populations and the ability to supply shops for the increased populations, this is why the fairs were suspended in 1871.
 Between 1902 and 1938 trams ran down the High Street having come from Poole.
 They were followed by trolley buses, which have also gone.
 However, evidence of the Trolly Bus Turntable can be seen on the Priory Area Tour.

 Christchurch High Street c1930’s